 Command Description Relocate Relocates the start of the data file to the supplied hex offset from the current start location.
 Delete range Deletes a range of values from the data file, starting and ending at given addresses.
 The End address must be greater than the Start address otherwise nothing will be done.
 Eliminate blank ar- eas Eliminates blank regions within the data file.

 View menu elements

-Command Description Log Opens and/or sets the focus to the log window.
-Project Opens and/or sets the focus to the project window.
+Command Description Show log Opens and/or sets the focus to the log window.
+Show project information Opens and/or sets the focus to the project window.

 Target menu elements